sshtools/two-slices/README.md

 Windows support is currently provided in the following order :-

+ * JavaFX.
+If JavaFX and ControlsFX is on the CLASSPATH, [ControlsFX](http://controlsfx.com) based notification popups will be used.
  * SWT.
 If SWT is on the CLASSPATH, its System Tray support and balloon tooltip will be used.
  * AWT.
 If no SWT is available, the built-in AWT System Tray support will be used.